NH Wedding Photographer | Light and Airy NH Wedding Photographer

 Magnetic Lashes (Clamping Method)

 These were my first magnetic eyelashes.
 These magnetic lashes work by sandwiching your natural lashes between two very small magnets.
 I got very good at applying these!
-I am wearing the Full Flutter Magnetic Lashes from One Two Lash in the photo to the right.
+I am wearing the Full Flutter Magnetic Lashes from One Two Lash in the photo with my family.
 This method completely eliminates the edges of your lashes ever popping up!
-I wouldn’t say that I have sensitive eyes, I wear contacts and I am pretty comfortable with things touching near or around my eye.
-I felt that if I wore these lashes for longer than a couple of hours, my eyelids would be irritated as in, I definitely felt that the lashes were there and it was not comfortable to wear longer than an hour.
-So for a short photoshoot I could recommend these, but other than that, I wouldn’t.
+You have to be very patient with yourself when learning how to apply these.
+It takes a lot of wiggling and retrying.
+I also felt that if I wore these lashes for longer than a couple of hours, my eyelids would definitely be irritated.
+So for a short photoshoot I could wear these no problem.

 Pros: The ends do not pop up